1992–93 AEK Athens F.C. season: Overview

 In the first round of the Cup, AEK easily finished first in a group with Apollon Athens, Panargiakos, Poseidon Michaniona.
 Afterwards they easily eliminated Ionikos with 2 victories and with much more difficulty, Atromitos.
 In the quarter-finals, they lost 1–0 to AEL at the Alcazar Stadium and won 1–0 at home.
 The match went to extra time, at the beginning of which AEL scored, but in the end with 2 goals the yellow-blacks got a great qualification-thriller, with a final score of 3–1.
 In the semi-finals of the tournament, AEK were drawn against Olympiacos, from whom they lost in the first match 1–0, away from home.
 In the rematch, AEK equalized the score of the first match and the match went to extra time for the 3rd consecutive round.
-The red and whites scored with a questionable penalty and then made it 1–2, while AEK again scoring 2 goals in the last quarter of overtime, simply got a honorable victory by 3–2 and the elimination from the tournament.
+The red and whites scored with a questionable penalty and then made it 1–2, while AEK again scoring 2 goals in the last quarter of overtime, simply got an honorable victory by 3–2 and the elimination from the tournament.

-The leaders of AEK for this important season were Vasilis Dimitriadis, Toni Savevski, Stelios Manolas, Alexis Alexandris, Refik Šabanadžović and Antonis Minou.
+The main players of AEK for this season were Vasilis Dimitriadis, Toni Savevski, Stelios Manolas, Alexis Alexandris, Refik Šabanadžović and Antonis Minou.
 Dimitriadis was the top scorer of AEK and of the league with 33 goals in 34 matches and even emerged as the 2nd scorer in Europe, winning the European Silver Shoe.